Flood Warning issued for Wabaunsee by NWS - News Break

 Flood Warning issued for Wabaunsee by NWS

 Effective: 2021-05-27 10:55:00 CDT Expires: 2021-05-28 05:03:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Please report flooding to your local law enforcement agency when you can do so safely.
-Target Area: Wabaunsee The National Weather Service in Topeka has extended the * Flood Warning for Northern Lyon County in east central Kansas Northeastern Morris County in east central Kansas Wabaunsee County in east central Kansas * Until 500 PM CDT Thursday. * At 1054 AM CDT, local law enforcement reported heavy rain in the warned area due to thunderstorms.
-Flooding is ongoing in many locations.
-Between 2 and 3.5 inches of rain have fallen.
+Target Area: Wabaunsee The National Weather Service in Topeka has issued a * Flood Warning for Northern Lyon County in east central Kansas Northeastern Morris County in east central Kansas Wabaunsee County in east central Kansas * Until 1100 AM CDT. * At 843 AM CDT, trained weather spotters reported ongoing flooding on area streams from earlier thunderstorms.
+Flooding is ongoing or expected to begin shortly.
+Between 2 and 3.5 inches of rain have fallen across the warned area.
 Some locations that will experience flooding include Alma, Eskridge, Alta Vista, Harveyville, Allen, Admire, Bushong, Volland and Keene.alerts.weather.gov